A Night of Horror International Film Festival

-A Night of Horror International Film Festival is a horror genre film festival that is based in Sydney, Australia.
+A Night of Horror International Film Festival (ANOH) is a genre film festival that was based in Sydney, Australia from 2006 to 2023, and from 2024 onwards takes place annually in Eau Claire, Wisconsin, United States, premiering feature and short films in the horror and horror-related genres.

-There seems to be some consensus that the event is Australia's premiere, and possibly only, horror film festival.
-In his monthly column in Encore Magazine, columnist Harvey Shore referred to the festival as "Australia's first horror film festival [it] recognises the past and gives the horror genre a platform for the future."
-In an article in Sydney's Drum Media magazine, journalist Liz Guiffre refers to the horror festival as "a one of a kind in our parts".
+The event was considered to be Australia's premiere horror film festival, being named twice as one of Dread Central's Best Horror Festivals in the World in 2022 and 2021.
+In his monthly column in Encore Magazine, columnist Harvey Shore referred to ANOH as "Australia's first horror film festival that recognizes the past and gives the horror genre a platform for the future."
+In an article in Sydney's Drum Media magazine, journalist Liz Guiffre refers to it as "a one of a kind in our parts".

+After relocation to the United States, it has continued to be cited as one of the world's top 100 most important genre festivals.

 Festival history

-The festival was founded in 2006, by Dean Bertram, Lisa Mitchell, and Grant Bertram.
+The festival was founded in 2006 by Dean Bertram, Lisa Mitchell and Grant Bertram.
 It was originally a short film festival, but has since expanded to include feature films and horror themed music videos.
-Indeed, now that the festival runs for a longer duration, the festival's name, "A Night of Horror", is actually something of a misnomer (the 2008 festival actually ran for ten days and nights).
+As the festival began to run for more days, "A Night of Horror" became actually something of a misnomer (the 2008 edition ran for ten days and nights).
 The principal screening venue for the 2008 festival was the Dendy Newtown Cinema.
 Additional special events included a horror filmmaking forum, a zombie walk, and a number of horror-themed parties.

 In addition to the principal annual event in Sydney, a "best of" program of films from the festival tours within Australia and internationally.
 Some of these screenings take place at other festivals under the "A Night of Horror" banner, and have included programs at: It Came From Lake Michigan Film Festival, Weekend de la Peur, and Revelation Perth International Film Festival.

-In 2007, A Night of Horror International Film Festival also programmed a special selection of Canadian produced horror films for Possible Worlds: Sydney's Canadian Film Festival (which took place at the Chauvel Cinema, Paddington).
+In 2007, ANOH also programmed a special selection of Canadian produced horror films for Possible Worlds: Sydney's Canadian Film Festival (which took place at the Chauvel Cinema, Paddington).

-Festival Judges and Winning Films
+On 2 June 2008, ANOH announced its call for entries for the 2009 festival, which was scheduled for 25 March to 3 April 2009, accepting films in several different categories, including: feature films, short films, animations, films inspired by the writings of H. P. Lovecraft, and horror-themed music videos.
+It has also introduced a screenplay competition to take place in conjunction with the 2009 festival, calling for unproduced feature length and short horror scripts.